serendeepia/serendeepia.github.io/index.md

 <div class="row">

 <div class="how_col_fill">
-<h3>Education & Roadmap</h3><p>
+<h3>Training, Talent Spotting & Strategy</h3><p>
-We identify key areas in your business where AI can have the maximum impact and we create an strategic roadmap planning.
-We also help you with educational workshops in the AI topics most relevant for your business.
+We identify key areas in your business where Data Science, Advanced Analytics and Artificial Intelligence can have the maximum impact and we create an strategic roadmap planning.
+We also help you with the required data scientist specialized training, designing custom training workshops in the AI topics most relevant for your business.
+We know that building a successful Data Science team is a huge challenge for any organization, and we use our experience assembling international Big Data Analytics teams to assist you in such an endeavour.
 </p></div>

 <div style="clear: both;"></div>